bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

-# PART 1: Using Ansible To Provision From Satellite
+# PART 1: Using Ansible to Provision from Satellite
 Satellite has an excellent tool for provisioning machines, both from a physical and virtual standpoint.
 However sometimes a need may exist to create many machines (or just one) in a more automated fashion.

 ## Satellite Prep
-Configuring Repository Syncs, Lifecycle Environments, and Content Views are core concepts of Satellite, so it is assumed that those are already set up in for this process.
+Configuring Repository Syncs, Lifecycle Environments, and Content Views are core concepts of Satellite, so it is assumed that those are already set up for this process.

 There are however a few things that require additional configuration:
 - Compute Resources
 - Compute Profiles

-## Finding Specific Names for Repos, the quick way
+## Finding Specific Names for Repos, the Quick Way
 There are numerous ways to find things in Satellite, however one of the quickest is the `hammer` command.
-Some useful commands to considering during this process are:
+Some useful commands to considering during this process are as follows:
 Useful hammer commands
 `hammer repository list` # lists all of the repos and their names (necessary for kickstarts)